GHOST OF A CHANCE

 A freezing wave of air swept through the room, knocking Chelsea's bag over.
 Weary of managing her possessions, she pounced on it before anything could spill out-- except her pocket mirror, which clattered onto her desk.
 She snatched it up... and gaped in horror at what she saw.
 Every strand of hair on her head had been bleached to a pure snow white.
 She wasn't alone, either; the entire population of the room, it seemed, had suffered that same effects.

-"Cut it, Harness!"
+"Cut it, Harnish!"
 Fritz yelled at the top of his lungs, struggling to keep his balance on his prosthetic leg.

 Andy didn't hear him-- concentrating on the desperately wriggling spirit was challenge enough.
 One thing he could tell for sure: this chick was a real scrapper!
 "WHAT?!"